 What is a Headless CMS?

-The use of Headless CMSs has grown in popularity in recent years.
+The use of Headless Content Management Systems (CMS) has grown in popularity in recent years.
 This short article outlines the evolution before outlining some of the key benefits of the approach.

 Classic CMSs represent the primary method of delivering content management for many sites today, especially those that are a few years old.